Skip to content

 For debugging and additional options when running the program, the following command-line arguments are available:

-• -config:[Path to RepositoryConnection.xml] allows defining path to custom RapiseLauncher configuration.
-It may be used when RapiseLauncher is executed in remote pipeline.
-You may create RepositoryConnection.xml on you dev host (by setting the configuration using standard settings dialog), and then copy the configured file from C:\ProgramData\Inflectra\Rapise\RepositoryConnection.xml to your source tree and pass it using this parameter.
+• -config:[Path to RepositoryConnection.xml] allows defining the path to a custom RapiseLauncher configuration.
+It can be used when RapiseLauncher is executed in a remote pipeline.
+You can create RepositoryConnection.xml on your dev host (by setting the configuration using the standard settings dialog), and then copy the configured file from C:\ProgramData\Inflectra\Rapise\RepositoryConnection.xml to your source tree and pass it using this parameter.

-• -minimized starts the application in minimized mode.
-Normal action is to show the list of pending runs.
+• -minimized Starts the application in minimized mode.
+The normal action is to show the list of pending runs.

 • -param:[name]=[value] sets a global variable for every executed test.
 For example: